-Based on previous experience in Oregon, a typical RFP of this size and complexity will result in several interested proposers.
-The actual number of proposals received may vary, but a minimum of two proposals are anticipated.
+Based on previous experience in Oregon, a typical RFP of this size and complexity will result in between 5 and 7 interested proposers.
+The actual number of proposals received may be lower, but a minimum of three proposals are anticipated.

-B) The construction budget and the projected operating costs for the completed public improvement.
+B) The construction budget and the projected operating costs for the completion public improvement.

-Budget: The City has a targeted budget available for the Project that cannot be exceeded.
-The completion date cannot be extended without running the risk of significant additional costs.
-Early reliable pricing provided by the CM/GC contractor during the design phase reduces the potential for time delays due to subsequent discovery of higher-than-anticipated costs and consequent changes of plans.
+Budget: The City has a fixed budget available for the Project that cannot be exceeded.
+Early reliable pricing provided by the DB contractor during the design phase reduces the potential for time delays due to subsequent discovery of higher-than-anticipated costs and consequent changes of plans.

 Long-Term Costs: The Project requires expertise regarding the constructability and long-term cost/benefit analysis of innovative design.
 That knowledge is best obtained directly from the construction industry.
 Many decisions arising during the design process will require immediate feedback on constructability and pricing.
 Under the traditional design-bid-build contracting method, there is a higher risk of increased change orders and schedule impacts for a project of this size and complexity.
 Since there are significant costs associated with delay, time is of the essence.
-The CM/GC contracting method assists in providing a scope of work and constructible design that best meets the requirements of the Project with significantly lower risk to the Project costs.
-Project risks can be identified and minimized early in the process via collaboration between the City, the design team, the CM/GC contractor, and their team of subconsultants and subcontractors.
+The DB contracting method assists in providing a scope of work and constructible design that best meets the requirements of the Project with significantly lower risk to the Project costs.
+Project risks can be identified and minimized early in the process via collaboration between the City, the DB contractor, and their team of subconsultants and subcontractors.

-Fewer Change Orders: When the CM/GC contractor participates in the design process, fewer change orders occur during project construction.
-This is due to the CM/GC contractor's better understanding of the City's needs and design intent and the flexibility to collaborate during the design process.
+Fewer Change Orders: When the DB contractor leads and participates in the design process, fewer change orders occur during project construction.
+This is due to the DB contractor's better understanding of the City's needs and the design intent and the flexibility to collaborate during the design process.
+The designer works for the DB contractor, therefore the City has no liability for discrepancies in plans that could lead to change orders.
 As a result, the Project is more likely to be completed on time and within budget.
-In addition, fewer change orders reduce the administrative costs of project management for both the City and the CM/GC contractor.
+In addition, fewer change orders reduce the administrative costs of project management for both the City and the DB contractor.

-Guaranteed Maximum Price (GMP) Change Orders Cost Less: The CM/GC contractor and the City will agree on a GMP near the end of the Project design phase.
+Guaranteed Maximum Price (GMP) Change Orders Cost Less: The DB contractor and the City will agree on a GMP near the end of the Project design phase.
 In addition to being less frequent, change orders under a GMP are processed at less cost.
-The design-bid-build method typically results in the contractor charging up to twenty percent markup on construction change orders.
+The design-bid-build method typically results in the contractor charging 15 percent markup on construction change orders.
 The GMP method applies lower predetermined markups.
-The experience of the industry is that the markup is in the range of three to seven percent.
+The experience of the industry is that the markup is in the range of three to five percent.

 Cost Savings: The GMP method allows the City to obtain the full savings if the actual costs are below the GMP.
-When the CM/GC contractor completes the Project, any savings between the GMP and the actual cost accrue to the City.
+When the DB contractor completes the Project, any savings between the GMP and the actual cost accrue to the City.

-CM/GC Contractor's Fee Is Less: CM/GC contracts are designed to create a better working relationship with the contractor.
-As a consequence, the overhead and profit fee are generally in the range of three to five percent.
+DB Contractor's Fee Is Less: DB contracts are designed to create a better working relationship with the contractor.
+As a consequence, the overhead and profit fee is generally in the range of three to five percent.
 Contractors indicate this is slightly lower than the fee anticipated on similar design-bid-build contracts.